Framework

 NOTE: The Relay messaging API is in public alpha preview: expects bugs, incomplete/leaky abstractions, and future API changes.
 Please report any issues you encounter to us via this link.

-Create a relay inside a content script.
-The relayMessage function takes a message name.
+To set up a relay, use the relayMessage function in a content script.
 A content script can have multiple relays.
 Given the ping message handler from the previous example, and the website www.plasmo.com:

 contents/plasmo.ts